 Have you ever received an email from an alleged Nigerian prince who offers you a large payment in exchange for a temporary, small deposit?
-Examples of internet fraud proliferates the landscape, ranging from disputes over voting practices to monies offered and possibly never received.
-However, most businesses and individuals use the internet legitimately to advertise their companies and are not legally challenged if there are disputes about the business services provided, civil courts are available to resolve them.
+Examples of possible internet fraud proliferates the landscape, ranging from disputes over voting practices to monies offered and never received.
+Most businesses and individuals legitimately use the internet to advertise their services.
+If there are disputes about the business services provided, civil courts are available to resolve them.
 Not every example of internet fraud is a cybercrime.

 The rule of thumb is buyer beware, but also the business must put ethics above profits.
-Misunderstandings abound and the quick pace of internet transactions and their evolution to be faster and comprehensive could be misinterpreted as attempts at fraudulent activity.
+Misunderstandings abound and the quick pace of internet transactions and their evolution to become even faster and comprehensive could be misinterpreted as attempts at fraudulent activity.

 If you are accused of illegal cyber activity, call Harris Taback for his opinion.
 Harris has worked in a multitude of alleged fraudulent illegal business dealings and is ready to give you his honest appraisal of your case.
 Harris is always ready to discuss your situation.
 It's good to get expert advice!